matusiakp/Test/README.md

 ## Power Switch Mount and Power Supply Holder <a name="head8"></a>
-This might seem like a simple addition to the Tronxy X5S, but a power switch should be welcomed by 3D printer users with open arms. it is a great protection in the event of a short circuit because the switch contains a fuse.
+This might seem like a simple addition to the Tronxy X5S, but a power switch should be welcomed by 3D printer users with open arms.
+It is a great protection in the event of a short circuit because the switch contains a fuse.
 I designed my own bracket for mounting the power supply on the plate at the back of the printer, which also has the ability to mount power switch.